Hello! Welcome to my ‘About Me’ page.

-I am Debbie – I am a wife; mother; daughter; sister; friend; blogger; reader; runner; walker; cyclist; Rail Trail enthusiast; traveller; Rotarian; Whovian; teacher.
+I am Debbie – I am a wife; mother; daughter; sister; friend; blogger; reader; runner; walker; cyclist; Rail Trail enthusiast; traveller; Rotarian; Whovian; former teacher.

 I have three beautiful daughters who are all grown up and making their own way in the big wide world.
 I like to write about my family sometimes.
 I am very proud of my posts where I have compared our lives at age 28, 30 & 25.
 I also compared the life of my mother and me at the age of 53.

 My youngest daughter wrote a post about me and she is my first ever guest blogger.
 I’m thrilled with it!
 My eldest daughter is a travel blogger too at The Wandering Darlings and wrote a great post about her Travel Loving Parents – us!
 It’s a fantastic read 🙂

 Until recently (December 2016) I managed the delivery of educational programs in a minimum security correctional centre for males.
 I have blogged about a lot of things over the years – but I never really mentioned my work in the gaol.
-That point has changed recently due to the government deciding to outsource Education services in gaols (jails) to an external provider.
+That point has changed due to the government deciding to outsource Education services in gaols (jails) to an external provider.
 This means my job has been made redundant, along with hundreds of others across the state.
 These professional educators are to be replaced by clerks, on a lower salary rate with no education qualifications required, and they will do basically the same job that I have been doing for over 20 years.
 I have not taken to these changes very well and have gone through an array of emotions.
 I have written a few posts about the situation and if you want to see what I’m talking about click any of these links – Education beats crime every day, On being made redundant, Jailhouse Blues and Mantra for the future.
-On the plus side my husband will retire from a teaching career spanning 39 years in January 2017, so we will have time to do lots of things while we are still young enough!
+On the plus side my husband retired from a teaching career spanning 39 years in January 2017, so we have time to do lots of things together while we are still young enough!

 I am into keeping healthy and have learnt how to run again.
 I feel fantastic as a result of my efforts and I sometimes blog about my running journey.

-Travelling is in my family’s blood and I love to blog about our ravels.
+Travelling is in my family’s blood and I love to blog about our travels.
 Now that we’re retired we will have lots more time to indulge in this passion.
 I have a page dedicated to our adventures and travels.